2016–17 FA Cup: Qualifying rounds

-The qualifying competition began with the Extra Preliminary Round on 6 August 2016.
-All of the competing teams that are not members of either the Premier League or English Football League had to compete in the qualifying rounds to secure a place in the First Round Proper.
-The final (fourth) qualifying round was played over the weekend of 15 October.
+All teams that entered the competition, but were not members of the Premier League or The Football League, competed in the qualifying rounds to secure one of 32 places available in the first round proper.
+The qualifying competition began with the extra preliminary round on 6 August 2016, with the final (fourth) qualifying round played over the weekend of 15 October.

+The winners from the fourth qualifying round were Southport, Alfreton Town, Macclesfield Town, FC Halifax Town, Stockport County, Barrow, Altrincham, Stourbridge, Lincoln City, Curzon Ashton, Spennymoor Town, Westfields, Stamford, Chesham United, Whitehawk, Sutton United, Dagenham & Redbridge, Taunton Town, Woking, Braintree Town, Dartford, St Albans City, Brackley Town, Eastbourne Borough, Harrow Borough, Boreham Wood, Maidstone United, Kidderminster Harriers, Solihull Moors, Dover Athletic, Merstham and Eastleigh.

+Westfields, Stamford and Merstham were appearing in the competition proper for the first time.
+Solihull Moors was also appearing at this stage for the time since the 2007 merger of Solihull Borough and Moor Green, who had last featured in the first round in 1997-98 and 2002-03 respectively.
+Of the others, Curzon Ashton and Eastbourne Borough had last reached the first round in 2008-09, Taunton Town had last done so in 1981-82 and Spennymoor Town had last done so in 1956-57 when the club was still known as Evenwood Town.
+Defunct rivals Spennymoor United had last appeared at this stage in 1995-96.

-First Round Proper
+First round proper

-The First Round draw took place on 17 October and was broadcast live on BBC Two and BT Sport.
-All 40 First Round Proper ties were played on the weekend of 5 November.
+The first round draw took place on 17 October and was broadcast live on BBC Two and BT Sport.
+All 40 first round proper ties were played on the weekend of 5 November.
 32 teams from the qualifying competition joined the 48 teams from League One and League Two to compete in this round.
 The round included one team from Level 9 still in the competition, Westfields, who were the lowest-ranked team in this round.

-Second Round Proper
+Second round proper

 The second round draw took place on 7 November at Haig Avenue, home of Southport F.C., immediately prior to the Southport-Fleetwood tie, and was broadcast live on BT Sport.
 The round included one team from Level 7 still in the competition, Stourbridge, who were the lowest-ranked team in this round.

-Third Round Proper
+Third round proper

 A total of 64 clubs played in the third round; 20 winners of the second round, and 44 teams from Premier League and EFL Championship entering in this round.
 The draw was held on 5 December 2016 at the BT Tower and was broadcast live on BT Sport and BBC Two.
 The matches were played across the weekend of 6–9 January 2017.
-The round included five non-league teams, including one team from Level 7 still in the competition, Stourbridge, who were the lowest-ranked team in this round.
+The round included five non-league teams, including Stourbridge, who were still the lowest-ranked team in the competition.